DavidAnderegg/adflow_util/README.md

 1. Easily calculate a Polar sweep with ADflow.
 2. Automatically create the **output** folder for ADflow.
 3. Automatically restart ADflow if there is a solution available.
-2. Plot realtime ADflow state variables in the terminal.
+4. Plot realtime ADflow state variables in the terminal.
+5. Plot ADflow state variables from a logfile

 # Usage